Dylan-Wyl10/12740-AI-Group/index.md

 ##### Working Principle

-* The Arduino Lesson water sensor is an easily used sensor to detect water with a principle of resistor[[1]](http://kookye.com/2018/11/06/arduino-lesson-water-sensor/).
+* The Arduino Lesson water sensor(Figure2-2) is an easily used sensor to detect water with a principle of resistor[[1]](http://kookye.com/2018/11/06/arduino-lesson-water-sensor/).
 It is tiny and easily installed with the following features:

     1).Judge the water level through with a series of exposed parallel wires stitch to measure the water droplet/water size.
     2).Can easily change the water size to analog signal, and output analog value can directly be used in the program function, then to achieve the function of water level alarm.